HCS Score

 Holding HYPE means financially benefiting from the expansion of a derivatives trading ecosystem.
 That connection is structural and cannot be separated.

-This is one of the most significant Gharar concerns we've encountered in our analysis series.
+This is one of the most significant Gharar concerns in our analysis series.

 Perpetual contracts have no expiry date and no settlement in the underlying asset.
-You're not buying Bitcoin.
-You're not owning anything.
-You're opening a contract that pays out based on price movement — with leverage — and that contract can be liquidated at any moment.
+You are not buying Bitcoin.
+You are not owning anything.
+You are opening a contract that pays out based on price movement with leverage and that contract can be liquidated at any moment.

 That structure embodies exactly what Islamic finance means by excessive Gharar.
-The uncertainty is not incidental — it's the product.
+The uncertainty is not incidental.
+It is the product.

 This is where the Hyperliquid analysis becomes undeniable from an Islamic perspective.